aaiijmrtt/WORDVECTORS/README.md

 * Requires Python 2.7.
 * Requires Numpy.
+* Requires Scipy.

-##Other Sources:
+###Other Sources:

+1. **configuration.py**: contains global script configuration variables
-1. **neuralnet.py**: a neural network implementation in numpy
+2. **neuralnet.py**: a neural network implementation in numpy
-2. **shiftreducer.py**: a shift reduce dependency parser for neural word embeddings
+3. **shiftreducer.py**: a shift reduce dependency parser for neural word embeddings
+4. **graphparser.py**: a maximum spanning tree dependency parser for neural word embeddings

 **Notes**:

-* Requires Python 2.7
+* Requires Python 2.7.
+* Requires Numpy.
-* Requires Numpy
+* Requires Scipy.
-* You will have to write you own code to use the functions in these files.
+* You will have to write your own code to use the functions in these files.